BEEKEEPING 101.

 What should I do if my bees swarm?

 If your bees swarm, you can try to capture the swarm and place it in a new hive.
 Use a swarm box or simply scoop the swarm into a new hive.
-If you're unable to capture them, notify local beekeepers who might be interested.
+Swarming bees will settle nearby whilst they send out scouts looking for a suitable place to set up a new home.
+When they are doing this, whilst the sight of this can be overwhelming, they are not aggressive as they have no home or honey to defend.

 How much honey will I get from one hive?

 Honey production varies widely depending on the strength of the colony and the availability of nectar.
-On average, a hive can produce 30 to 60 pounds of honey per year.
+On average, a full size healthy production hive can produce 30 to 60 pounds of honey per year.

 How do I harvest honey?

+In the UK there are two times to harvest honey, a spring crop, and a summer crop.
 Honey is typically harvested at the end of the flowering season.
-Use a honey extractor to remove honey from the frames, then strain it to remove any wax or debris.
+We use a centrifugal extractor to spin honey from the frames, then strain it to remove any wax or debris.
+Your local beekeeping club may have communal use equipment.

 Do I need to feed my bees?